datasense78/airproject_challenge/readme.md

 You must use an **Agentic framework**.
 Options:
 - LangGraph
 - CrewAI
+- Autogen
 - Custom multi-agent controller in Python
+- Any Other Framework of Your Choice

 Agents you must build:
 - 🧱 **Router Agent** – identifies relevant doc(s) from user query
 - 📚 **Retriever Agent** – performs vector or keyword-based chunk retrieval
 - 🧠 **Reasoning Agent** – handles follow-ups, conflicting answers, or combines multiple document sections
-- ✅ **Compliance Agent** – redacts risky content or adds policy-safe footnotes
+-  **Compliance Agent** – redacts risky content or adds policy-safe footnotes

 ---